 I truly hope I've inspired.
 (Now, I'm off to go try this technique on a bubble vase from the Dollar Store and see if it turns out just as cool.

-Happy Planning!
 PHOTO CREDITS: WOMAN'S DAY MAGAZINE